White House and GOP reach a deal in principle to stop the nation from defaulting

 "The agreement represents a compromise, which means not everyone gets what they want," Biden said in the statement.
 "That's the responsibility of governing."

-Biden repeatedly said he wanted Congress to authorize a debt ceiling increase without any conditions.
+Biden previously insisted he wanted Congress to authorize a debt ceiling increase without any conditions.
 But last month House Republicans approved a bill that would raise the debt ceiling in exchange for spending cuts.
 GOP negotiators used that proposal as a framework for talks with the White House.

 On Saturday evening, Republican leaders held a call with GOP members to unveil the details of the deal.
 McCarthy praised the agreement for having "historic reductions in spending," while also ensuring there would be "no new taxes, no new government programs."
 He added that the deal included "consequential reforms that will lift people out of poverty and into the workforce."